 GERD may cause irritation or inflammation in the esophagus, the tube that connects the throat to the stomach.
 This condition is called esophagitis.

 Mild GERD symptoms are an uncomfortable feeling of burning, warmth, heat, or pain just behind the breastbone.
+Some people have regurgitation, when food and liquid back up from the stomach into the esophagus and mouth.
 You may be able to treat these symptoms with over-the-counter medicines that reduce or block acid.

 Advanced GERD can cause problems such as: